nodesource/distributions/OLDER_DISTROS.md

 Unfortunately, this is more complicated in certain instances than in others.
 Due to the extremely long support cycles of some releases, such as LTS releases for Ubuntu, the components that the distributions ship with are not always sufficient to build or sometimes even to run very new and fast-moving software such as Node.

 Two such examples that highlight this situation are the Debian Wheezy and Ubuntu Precise releases.
 Both are still currently receiving security updates.
-However, the versions of the `C++` compiler that each ships with is not modern enough to build the current iterations of the V8 Javascript engine.
+However, the versions of the `C++` compilers that each ships with are not modern enough to build the current iterations of the V8 Javascript engine.

 In order to get around this issue, we've built Node packages for these two distributions with [clang-3.4](http://clang.llvm.org/) instead of the standard `GCC` that we use on more modern releases.